jdbbackup/jdbbackup-core/README.md

 Examples can be found in [jdbbackup repositories](https://github.com/jdbbackup).

 A class that can be used as command line programs is also available [here](https://github.com/jdbbackup/jdbbackup-cli).
 A class that schedules backups is available [here](https://github.com/jdbbackup/jdbbackup-docker).
-This project also contains a ready to work Docker image able to schedule backup of MySQL database dump.
+This project also contains a ready to work Docker image able to schedule backups.

 ## How to use it
 This library requires java 11+.